Vector04/tudelft-thesis-template/template/main.typ

 /* Title page */

 #maketitlepage(
-  // These first arguments are self-explenatory
+  // These first arguments are self-explanatory
   title: [Title of Thesis],
   subtitle: [Subtitle],
   name: "Your Name",